javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 delete user["likes birds"];
 ```

 Now everything is fine.
-Please note that the string inside the brackets is properly quoted (any type of quote will do).
+Please note that the string inside the brackets is properly quoted (any type of quotes will do).

 Square brackets also provide a way to obtain the property name as the result of any expression -- as opposed to a literal string -- like from a variable as follows: